-The Simon Property Board of Directors has authorized the repurchase of up to \$1.0 billion of its common stock through July 2009.
-Simon Property may repurchase shares in the open market or in privately negotiated transactions.
+Our Board of Directors has authorized the repurchase of up to \$1.0 billion of our common stock through July 2009.
+We may repurchase shares in the open market or in privately negotiated transactions.
 As of December 31, 2008, the program had remaining availability of approximately \$950.7 million.
 There were no purchases under this program during the fourth quarter of 2008.
-If Simon Property acquires shares of its common stock, then we would repurchase an equal number of our units from Simon Property.